 The premise is that leaders never get to a point in their careers where they no longer need to prioritize.
 As a management consultant and educator Peter Drucker said, “Leaders make sure the right things get done; managers make sure things get done right.”

 Leaders can face some challenges when putting the Law of Priorities into practice.
 Leaders are always busy, yet busyness does not equal productivity.
-Prioritizing requires leaders to think ahead, to know what’s important, to know what’s next and to see how everything relates to the overall vision.
+Prioritizing requires leaders to think ahead.
+It requires you to know what’s next, and to see how everything relates to the overall vision.
 This concurs with the part of Drucker’s statement about leaders making sure the right things get done.

 Applying the Law of Priorities means a leader has to intentionally decide what to spend their time on and what to avoid.
 The 80/20 principle is best applied here.
 If you can identify 20% of the most important priorities in your role, you will likely achieve an 80% return on your effort.
 If your priority list has ten items, applying most of your time towards the top two items will give you an 80% return.

 Here are three practical questions you can ask to help establish your priorities:

 - What is Required That Only I Can Do?
 As a leader, certainly, your time is very limited.
 You must ask, “What must I do that no one else can or should do?”
 This should result in a very short list.
 Things that others are better at doing should not be on your list.
 Anything you are not naturally gifted at should not be on your list.
 Things that aren’t really important at this time should not be on your list.
 Going through this exercise at least daily can help you prioritize how you spend your time and who you spend it with.
 That includes your spouse, family, and other important people in your life.